18 Jul 2023

 Find out more about RED II on the AIC Services website, and more about the potential changes by the European Commission below.

-Why has the potential change in RED II assurance come about for UK participants?
+Why has the potential change in RED II assurance come about for UK Participants?

 It is a requirement of the RED II Implementing Regulation that certification bodies are accredited within the EU.